mihahauke/misio_labs/README.md

 This repository contains resources necessary to complete Artificial Intelligence courses (MISiO) at Poznan University of Technology.

 # Python Package
-To run some of the tasks python package will be needed.
+To run some of the tasks a special python package will be needed.
 To install it use:
 ```
 sudo pip3 install misio
 ```